Explore the Latest Business Insights

 • In the title, you can add File Connect.
 Now, you have to add the “App Domain” shown in the image (your salesforce org id url).

-create a client id
+Create a client id and callback URL

 (d) In the Redirect URL, you have to add the Callback URL that we have in Salesforce Auth Provider as the Setback URL.